 Credit bureaus, also known as credit reporting agencies, perform an important role in today’s world.
 Their primary function is to help lenders make objective and accurate decisions about prospective customers.

 To that end, these independent, for-profit companies collect peoples’ credit and debt activity, then create reports that financial institutions and other businesses can access.
-Because the credit reports change as the data is updated, businesses gain valuable insight into a person’s past and evolving account management habits.
+Because the credit reports change as the data is updated, businesses gain valuable insight into a person’s financial past and evolving account management habits.

 Here’s how credit reporting bureaus work – both for you and for the companies that depend on them.